Dylan-Hackett/Thaumazein/README.md

 ## TO DO:

+- Integrate basic Arpeggiator: use ADC8 to toggle on/off, map held touch pads to notes, tempo mapped to ADC0, triggers Plaits voices.
 - Implement an Arpeggiator preset mode, which stores each parameter per step, including the engine parameter and then cycles through them rhytmically.
 Monophonic implementation to save CPU

 - Improve onboard effects with either reverb or more full delay network.
 Possibly port code from clouds instead of current delay/reverb